 - Wage replacement benefits

-The Klein Law Group, P.C. will fight like a bear for your rights to ensure that you get the maximum benefits you deserve.
+The Klein Law Group, P.C., located in Manhattan, will fight like a bear for your rights to ensure that you get the maximum benefits you deserve.
 Don’t let an employer or insurance company push you around.
 Contact our New York workers’ compensation benefits attorneys today.
 Call 917-639-5350.